TWUOnline/ldrs591/_pages/unit-2-learning-activities.md

  	<li>How will you evaluate these sources to make sure they are credible and reliable sources of information?</li>
 </ul>
 </li>
- 	<li>Note that you will be asked some questions related to your evaluation skills as part of your second assignment.
+ 	<li>Note that you will be asked some questions related to your evaluation skills as part of your third assignment.
 See Unit 2 Assessment for more details.</li>
 </ul>
 <h3>Additional sources for finding scholarly literature:</h3>
 I also wanted to mention two other sources of information that you can use to gather information on your research topic.
-The first suggestion is viewing the TED talk videos.
+The first is viewing the TED talk videos.
 These videos are a great resource to help you become familiar with a researcher and their work on a specific topic.
 You can search almost any topic on the TED website, the videos are usually under 20 minutes, and are very good.
 You can find TED site here: <a href="https://www.ted.com/">https://www.ted.com</a>

 The second resource is using the reference lists at the back of a book or of a journal article on your topic.
 These are both great places to find additional sources of information on your topic and also help you become familiar with who is publishing information in your area of interest.

 &nbsp;
 <h3>Unit 2 Summary</h3>
-<strong><span style="color: #ff0000">[Heather, did you want to add 2-3 sentences?
-Either to emphasize key points, talk about connections to the course/life, big ideas, or prepare students for the next unit.]</span></strong>

 In this unit you have learned about the research process and what is involved in asking good research questions.
 You have learned how to identify different scholarly sources, how to access those sources through the TWU library, and how to keep track of your literature search strategies and results.
 In addition, you have learned how to critically evaluate scholarly sources.
-The activities in this unit are directly related to your second, third and final assignments in this course.
+The activities in this unit are directly related to your third, fourth and final assignments in this course.
 Coming up next week in Unit 3 you will be discovering how to develop your professional scholarly voice, particularly through your scholarly writing.

 &nbsp;
 <h3>Assessment</h3>